GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 # DEA Maps

-[DEA Maps](https://maps.dea.ga.gov.au/) is an online platform where you can view Digital Earth Australia (DEA) data products.
+[DEA Maps](https://maps.dea.ga.gov.au/) is an online platform where you can view Digital Earth Australia (DEA) datasets.
 It aims to make it easy for anyone to access our open-source data &mdash; whether you are a scientist, educator, journalist, or otherwise.

 :::{admonition} Quick links
 :class: note